 M and I got very lucky.
 We did not buy any tickets ahead of time.
 We were told on Saturday that getting back to Seoul might be difficult, as end of weekend traffic back to the city tends to get crowded.
 We were still able to get bullet train tickets.
 We could have gone with a cheaper, slower route, but M wanted to get home and sleep because he was supposed to have CQ the next day, which is a 24 hour shift.

 The train arrived at Seoul station at 3:30.
 While I was on the train, a friend invited me out with some others to an event called The Great Escape.
 I was still feeling fantastic and I said I would definitely go if we made it home in time.
 M opted not to go because of his shift the next day.

 We got home shortly after 5.
 I quickly showered and dressed before the friend, C, picked me up and we headed out.
 There were 4 of us.
 We ate out together before going to our reservation for the room.
 The Great Escape is an event where you're locked in a room for a certain amount of time.
 This particular event was for one hour.
 You're given a premise for a mystery you need to solve.
 In your given time, you and your group need to use the clues in the room(s) to solve the mystery.
 The four of us solved our mystery with 00:02:26 remaining.
 It was fun, but by the end of it I was finally feeling tired from my entire day's worth of traveling and activities.
 I got home a little after 10, and crashed.

 Thus ends my exciting Daegu weekend trip.
-This is most likely something Michael and I will do again, as there are frequent disc golf tournaments at that course and we both enjoyed ourselves while we were there.
-We're waiting for Michael to accrue some more leave days, as he spent all of them right before we went to Korea.
+This is most likely something M and I will do again, as there are frequent disc golf tournaments at that course and we both enjoyed ourselves while we were there.
+We're waiting for M to accrue some more leave days, as he spent all of them right before we went to Korea.
 Something about time with family? :P

 Have you played disc golf before?
 Do you even know what it is?